How to broadcast messages to a device?

 In iOS, after you enroll the device in Hexnode, the Hexnode MDM app will be installed automatically on the device.
 Open the app and allow Hexnode to show notifications to receive the messages broadcasted by the admin.

-For Windows devices, once the devices are enrolled, the Hexnode notification app will be automatically installed on the device.
-Ensure that you open the app and allow Hexnode Notifications to show notifications to receive the messages broadcasted by the admin.
+For Windows devices, once the devices are enrolled, the Hexnode UEM app will be automatically installed on the device.
+There are no more settings to be configured on the device to receive messages.

 For macOS devices, the Hexnode UEM app installs automatically after enrollment.
 Make sure to grant the Notification permissions for the app, if prompted, to receive the messages sent by the admin.